Emicizumab-kxwh

 • This summary is based on the review of five systematic review(s)/meta-analysis(es).
 [1-5]

-• Emicizumab vs. Bypassing Agents (BPA) in PwHAi: Emicizumab prophylaxis significantly reduced the annualized bleeding rate (ABR) for treated bleeds compared to BPA prophylaxis, with a standard mean difference of -1.58 (95% CI: -2.50 to -0.66, P = 0.0008), indicating fewer bleeding events with emicizumab.
+• Emicizumab vs. Bypassing Agents (BPA) in People with Hemophilia A with Inhibitors (PwHAi): Emicizumab prophylaxis significantly reduced the annualized bleeding rate (ABR) for treated bleeds compared to BPA prophylaxis, with a standard mean difference of -1.58 (95% confidence interval (CI): -2.50 to -0.66, P = 0.0008), indicating fewer bleeding events with emicizumab.

 • Emicizumab Pharmacokinetics and Efficacy: Emicizumab exhibited dose-linear pharmacokinetics with moderate interindividual variability (32%).
 Bleed control did not improve significantly above emicizumab concentrations of 30 μg/mL, suggesting that lower dosing may be sufficient for many patients.